 Burnaby Village is only open seasonally.
 It isn’t open year-round.

-In 2025 the museum is open in the summer from 11:00 am to 4:30 pm on Tuesdays to Sundays as well as on holiday Mondays.
-It’s also open seasonally including over Spring Break in March, for about a week in late October and from late November until just after New Year’s.
+In 2026 the museum is open in the summer between May 2nd and September 7th from 11:00 am to 4:30 pm on Tuesdays to Sundays as well as on holiday Mondays.
+It’s also open seasonally including over Spring Break from March 16th to 27th, 2026, as well as for about a week in late October, and then again from late November until just after New Year’s.

-Admission is free during the summer and carousel rides usually cost less than $3.
+Admission is free during the summer and carousel rides usually cost less than $3 as of the last time we checked in late January, 2026.

 Hours and Dates of Operation

-Burnaby Village was open on the Family Day holiday Monday this year (February 17th, 2025), from 10:00 am to 3:45 pm.
-It’s also open during Spring Break each year.
+Burnaby Village is open on the Family Day holiday Monday on February 16th, 2026, from 10:00 am to 3:45 pm.
+It’s also open during Spring Break.

-The museum is usually open on Tuesdays to Sundays between early May and early September, as well as on holidays like Victoria Day, Canada Day, BC Day and Labour Day.
-The Haunted Village runs in the second half of October most years and Heritage Christmas takes place from late November until December or early January.
+In the summer the museum is open on Tuesdays to Sundays from May 2nd until September 7th in 2026.
+The Haunted Village runs in the second half of October and Heritage Christmas takes place from late November until the end of December or early January.

 Burnaby Village at Spring Break